 - Is the navigation or information architecture entirely logical and well-organised?

-Keep in mind that even though here I concentrate on UX design for digital products, user experience means so much more.
+Keep in mind that even though here I concentrate on UX design for digital products such as mobile apps, user experience means so much more.
 This approach can be applied to all types of everyday things.

-Still don’t believe that UX design can make or break a project?
+Still don’t believe User Experience design can make or break a project?
 Let’s take a look at one of my favourite examples.
 This mug looks quite cute and innocent, right?
 But try to drink some tea from it.
 It may cost you an eye!